5 BELIEFS ABOUT CHOOSING CYCLING GEAR I’VE DROPPED

 So those are how my beliefs have changed since I’ve broken free from the biases of the cycling opinion setters and learned through my own enthusiast’s experience.
 How about you?
 I’d love to hear your take on the beliefs I’ve shared above and how your personal experience with some of the new gear has shaped or reshaped your own beliefs.

 Thanks for reading In The Know Cycling.
 There’s more you can read about the site and how you can support it if you click those links.
 You can also check out the home page for in-depth reviews on entire categories of cycling gear.

 And let’s stay connected!
-In the right hand column, you can sign up to get an e-mail when new posts come out, get posts sent to your RSS reader or follow In The Know Cycling updates by liking us on Facebook and following on Twitter.
+Use the pop-up to get an e-mail when new posts come out and click on the icons at the top of to get posts sent to your RSS reader or follow In The Know Cycling updates on your favorite social media platforms.